 If you listen to electric toothbrush manufacturers, picking up a manual toothbrush is as antiquated a practice as using a horse and carriage to get around town.
 Battery-powered toothbrushes promise to remove more plaque than their analog counterparts thanks to their high-speed scrubbing—and the gentle nudge that encourages users to brush for the correct amount of time.

-To help you decide, Mental Floss asked two practicing dentists which electric toothbrushes they recommend to their patients, as well as which models they actually use themselves.
-Since their answers varied depending on a person’s individual cleaning needs and preferences, we’ve narrowed it down to a few options.
+To help you decide, in 2019, Mental Floss asked two practicing dentists which electric toothbrushes they recommend to their patients, as well as which models they actually use themselves.
+As their answers varied depending on a person’s individual cleaning needs and preferences, we’ve narrowed it down to a few options.
 Check out the best electric toothbrushes that could earn you compliments the next time you see your hygienist, including the best options for adults, kids, those with sensitive teeth, and people who never remember to swap out their brush heads.

 Philips Sonicare has emerged as one of the most dominant brands in the electric toothbrush industry, for good reason.
-Both dentists we spoke to voiced their preference for Sonicare toothbrushes, both for their own personal home use and as the brand they recommend most often to patients in their practice.
+The two dentists we spoke to voiced their preference for Sonicare toothbrushes, both for their own personal home use and as the brand they recommend most often to patients in their practice.

 (Note: Sonicare also sells much cheaper toothbrush models than the DiamondClean that offer the same basic two-minute timer and up/down vibrating motion dentists recommend, albeit with fewer settings and slightly different brush heads.
-The Sonicare Essence retails for just $20 on Amazon.)
+The Sonicare 1100 retails for just $20 on Amazon.)

 One of the biggest mistakes users make while brushing manually is attacking their teeth with an overzealous scrubbing technique, which can damage enamel and contribute to gum recession.
 If you notice your brush bristles are splayed out, you might be an offender.
-“It’s crazy to think you can brush too well and cause damage, but I see it frequently in my practice,” Revis says.
+“It’s crazy to think you can brush too well and cause damage, but I see it frequently in my practice,” Revis said.

 To combat this, some powered brushes come with a pressure sensor that alerts users when they’re pressing the brush against their teeth too hard.
 The Sonicare ProtectiveClean goes a step further, offering three intensity settings that reduce the vibrations for people with sensitive teeth.
 (If you have gum recession or are prone to over-brushing, make sure to ask your dentist if an electric brush is suitable for you.)

 And remember that an electric brush is doing the work for you, so there's no need to do anything other than hold it against your teeth and toward your gum line.
-One option to reduce aggressive cleaning habits, Revis says, is to hold the powered brush in your non-dominant hand.
+One option to reduce aggressive cleaning habits, Revis told us, is to hold the powered brush in your non-dominant hand.

 There’s more to a toothbrush meant for kids than brush or handle size.
-Doniger says the Sonicare for Kids incorporates a number of high-tech features that can prove useful for children who are reluctant to brush or do a poor job.
-“My grandkids use the Sonicare for Kids,” she says.
+Doniger said the Sonicare for Kids incorporates a number of high-tech features that can prove useful for children who are reluctant to brush or do a poor job.
+“My grandkids use the Sonicare for Kids,” she said.
 “I recommend that to all my families with children.
 The brush has fun stickers, two cleaning modes, and is connected to an interactive app that helps to motivate the kids to brush longer.
 Since it is Bluetooth-enabled, parents or guardians are able to keep track of brushing time even when the brush isn't connected to the app.
 This is a great feature.
 When the little ones say they brushed, this app will let them see if they did and for how long.”

 The Sonicare for Kids is also designed so that parents can manually assist in brushing if necessary, and comes with a timer that urges kids to keep going.

-4. Best for the Absent-Minded User // quip
+4. Best for the Absent-Minded User: quip; From $40

 Whether you use a manual or powered toothbrush, dentists recommend changing the brush heads every two to three months.
 When your brush heads are beginning to wear out, they’re not doing as good a job of cleaning your teeth.

 While not all the features offered by high-end electric toothbrushes are useful, UV sanitizing functions (which sterilize brushes between uses) can come in handy, especially if you have a small bathroom.
-Doniger says you might want to consider one if your bathroom set-up makes it more likely germs will collect near your sink, or if your toilet is less than 6 feet away from where you keep your toothbrushes.
-“Since [6 feet] is geographically impossible in some bathrooms, the UV sanitizing feature is nice,” Doniger says.
+Doniger told us you might want to consider one if your bathroom set-up makes it more likely germs will collect near your sink, or if your toilet is less than 6 feet away from where you keep your toothbrushes.
+“Since [6 feet] is geographically impossible in some bathrooms, the UV sanitizing feature is nice,” Doniger said.
 “I have a separate UV sanitizer for my brushes.”

 For a toothbrush with sanitizing features, we recommend the Philips Sonicare FlexCare Platinum that comes with a UV sanitizer.